plaid/account-funding-tutorial/README.md

 At this point, you might be thinking: but where is Link actually initialized?

 Navigate to **client/src/components/LinkButton.tsx**.
 This file defines the `LinkButton` component used in the UI.
 When clicked in the app, it'll initialize Link with a Link token (along with the configurations we specified for the token) and open Link.
-When a user successfully links their bank account, you'll receive an access token.
-The access token is what enables you to make API calls related to the linked bank account.
+When a user successfully links their bank account, you'll receive a public token via Link's `onSuccess()` callback function.
+The public token can then be exchanged for an access token, which can be used to make API calls to the linked bank account.
+For more details on the token exchange flow and Link, see [the official Plaid Link documentation](https://plaid.com/docs/link/).

 That just about covers the Link implementation in the Pattern app!
-For more details on the token exchange flow and Link, see [the official Plaid Link documentation](https://plaid.com/docs/link/).
 Let's move on to adding some more functionality.

 ### Checkpoint 2: Retrieve identity and initial balance information associated with the account